Hoosat-Oy/.github/profile/README.md

-# Hoosat Oy - Empowering Your Business with Cutting-Edge Software Solutions
+# Hoosat Oy - Empowering Your Business with Software Solutions

 Welcome to Hoosat Oy's GitHub repository!
 We are a dedicated team of software experts who are passionate about delivering cutting-edge solutions tailored solutions tailored specifically to meet your business needs.
 We specialize in developing custom software and online services that empower organizations to thrive in the digital age.